Integration & setup

 Depending on the customer's requirements, migration from an existing ad server to Adhese can be achieved in several ways.

 One approach is to focus on getting the Adhese tags up and running.
 Based on the inventory setup, all tags are made available.
-Existing tags from the legacy ad server can be implemented in Adhese as a standard campaign, serving the legacy tags as third-party ads.
-One hundred percent of the inventory is sent to these campaigns to ensure continuity.
-New campaigns are booked in Adhese and can take priority over the legacy tags if required.
-Eventually, the legacy campaigns will stop running as no more traffic is required, and any new or updated campaigns will be booked directly into Adhese.
+Existing tags from the legacy ad server can be implemented in Adhese as standard campaigns that serve the legacy tags as third-party ads.
+To ensure continuity, 100% of the inventory is sent to these campaigns.
+New campaigns booked in Adhese can take priority over the legacy tags if required.
+Eventually, the legacy campaigns will stop running, as no further traffic is needed.
+Any new or updated campaigns will be booked directly in Adhese.

 Another approach is to postpone tagging and start booking new campaigns in Adhese.
 Adhese tags or third-party tags can then be uploaded to the legacy ad server.
-You can do this on a per-campaign basis, or send 100% of the traffic to these Adhese campaigns in the legacy system.
-As the tags are distributed across the client's network, they will show the same Adhese creatives but will either be called directly through the Adhese tags or passed through the tags of the legacy ad server.
+This can be done on a per-campaign basis or you can send 100% of the traffic to Adhese campaigns in the legacy system.
+As the tags are distributed across the client's network, the same Adhese creatives will be displayed, either by being called directly through the Adhese tags or by being passed through the tags of the legacy ad server.

 Connecting to Adhese